jitsi/handbook/docs/devops-guide/quickstart.md

   Install `openjdk-8-jdk`

 * On Debian 10 (Buster) and newer:
-  OpenJDK 8 is not included in the official repos, you can use the .deb packages provided by [Adoptopenjdk.org - DEB installer packages](https://adoptopenjdk.net/installation.html#linux-pkg) instead.
+  OpenJDK 8 is not included in the official repos, Adoptopenjdk is known to have issues with locally trusted certificates and is causing problems, use openjdk-11.
-  **Note:** Install `adoptopenjdk-8-hotspot` instead of `11` of course!

 ## Install Jitsi Meet